NLeSC/estep-checklist/checklist-verbose.md

 > and [this post](http://who-t.blogspot.nl/2009/12/on-commit-messages.html)

 ## Release
-> Those points by definition apply to software that is **released** tho the users.
+> Those points by definition apply to software that is **released** to the users.
 Where users can be researchers or other engineers.

 * [semantic versioning](http://semver.org/)
 > Semantic Versioning (semver) is the most accepted and used way to add numbers to software versions.
 It is a way of communicating impact of